 Step 1.
 Run the IssueTrackerPersonalSetup_xXX.exe to start the installation.
 Click ‘Next‘ to Continue.
-If Outlook 2007 (SP2 or above) or later is not installed, the setup wizard will not be able to proceed.
+If Outlook 2010 or later is not installed, the setup wizard will not be able to proceed.
 Please also ensure Outlook is shutdown (if already running or active in the task manager) as the setup has to install an Outlook add-in.

 Step 2.
 Select the appropriate destination folder where the application files will be installed.
 If you change the default folder path, please make sure you have appropriate permission.
 (Note: by default, it will be installed under your application data folder)

 Step 3.
 Click ‘Next’ to continue with the files extraction.
 It just takes a few minutes to complete the whole copying process

 Step 4.
 Click ‘Finish’.
 This ends the files installation process in your system.